About Pamplona, Spain

 Student Apartment - Shared Flat

 Enforex also has several apartments that we rent out exclusively to our students.
 Apartments are furnished and include a fully-equipped kitchen so you can prepare your own meals.
-You can choose between a single, double or triple room.
+You can choose between a single, double or triple room (double and triple rooms available when 2 or 3 students are traveling together).
 There is no meal plan available.

 Cultural Activities